 Free Fabora tool

-Steel Beam Calculator for Indicative Load and Deflection Checks
+Free Steel Beam Calculator (UK) for RSJ, UB, UC, SHS and RHS Load and Deflection Checks

-Use this free Fabora steel beam calculator to compare mild steel SHS, RHS, UB, and UC sections for practical planning checks.
-Choose a simply supported or cantilever beam case, enter the span and load, and view beam self weight, bending moment, and estimated deflection.
+Use this free UK steel beam calculator (sometimes called an RSJ calculator) to compare mild steel RSJ, UB, UC, SHS and RHS sections for practical planning checks.
+Choose a simply supported, cantilever, or fixed beam case, enter the span and load, and view beam self weight, bending moment, estimated deflection, and an indicative bending stress estimate.

 SectionsSHS, RHS, UB, and UC